jeffrycascate/Security-Helpers/PayLoaders/README.md

 # Payloader 01

  Description.
- This is "payloader" create reverse shell, that use send command by terminal, with use "nc" that catch command of return.
+ This is "payloader" create reverse shell in base that concept called "Server Side Template Injection" and this use adding named "HandleBars", that use send command by terminal, with use "nc" that catch command of return.

  Requirement